-One of the most passed down heirlooms is the watch.
+One of the most passed-down heirlooms is the watch.
 This is a fairly outdated concept in the world of mini computers in our pockets but many see a watch as a mark of distinction, distinguishing the lord and lady from the masses.
-If you are given a watch carrying the name Rolex, Omega or Patek Phillippe and you would be forgiven for getting excited.
+If you are given a watch carrying the name Rolex, Omega or Patek Phillippe, you would be forgiven for getting excited.
 Surely, you have hit upon the Rembrandt of the chronograph world.
 Not necessarily – but, still maybe…

 Realistically, though, if you think you have a real star of a timepiece, you should give it over to an expert to value.
 Valuing time is a tricky business and handing it over to a lord of the field is going to give you astronomical returns.
 Time-lord pun intended, of course.